 The program curriculum includes four major components: an administration core, a methods sequence, concentration electives, and a capstone seminar.
 Degree candidates choose their concentration electives from the academic areas of public policy and administration, geography and planning, criminal justice, or social work.
 The program concludes with a comprehensive exam that covers all major topics discussed in the administration core.

-Curriculum for an Online Doctorate in Public Policy
+Common Courses for an Online Doctorate in Public Policy

 - Strategic Management and Planning: Coursework explores the processes and best practices involved in strategic planning, including collaboration, resource allocation, and coordination.
 Using real-life case studies, candidates develop strategic plans for nonprofit and public groups that align with their respective organizational missions.
 Lectures emphasize the importance of strong leadership skills in creating effective organizational change.